 Artistically, Leia is attracted to the lyrical and fantastic, whether it is found in a classical text or street performance.
 She delights in making the quotidian magical and the seemingly-unachievable a reality.

 Leia is the Associate Director of Curriculum and Industry Initiatives and for the Broadway Advocacy Coalition, the Director of Strategist Arts Engagement for The Confined Arts, and a proud graduate of the University of Michigan.
 In her spare time, Leia delights in bringing people together over freshly baked treats and filling her spare moments reading as many books as the library will let her check out at once.

 Her understanding of justice requires mercy.

-Her belief in community is rooted in the necessity of diversity.
+Her desire for community is rooted in the necessity of diversity.

-Her expressions of creativity reject egotistical independent creation.
+Her expressions of creativity stem from multi-voiced processes.

-Her experience in the arts demands the acknowledgement that access to artistic conversation and opportunities for creative expression are basic human rights.
+Her experience in the arts demands acknowledgement that access to opportunities for creative expression and artistic conversation are human rights.

-Her understanding of being an artist by profession embraces the social responsibility of recognizing the practical implications and influence of art.
+Her concept of being an artist by profession embraces the social responsibility of recognizing the practical implications and influence of art.